Decorator Pattern Tutorial

 select component

-6. Rename Component to Shape at the bottom pane, and operation Operation to Draw.
+6. Rename Component to Shape in the bottom pane, and the Operation operation to Draw.

 rename component

-7. Select ConcreteComponent in overview, and rename it to LineShape, and its operation Operation to Draw at the bottom pane.
+7. Select ConcreteComponent in the overview and rename it to LineShape, and its Operation operation to Draw in the bottom pane.

 rename concrete component

-8. Select Decorator in overview, and rename it to ShapeDecorator, and its operation Operation to Draw at the bottom pane.
+8. Select Decorator in the overview and rename it to ShapeDecorator, and its Operation operation to Draw in the bottom pane.

 rename decorator

-9. Select ConcreteDecorator in overview, and rename it to BorderedShape, and its operation Operation to Draw at the bottom pane.
+9. Select ConcreteDecorator in the overview and rename it to BorderedShape, and its Operation operation to Draw in the bottom pane.

 rename concrete decorator

-10. We need several operations for additional behaviors in BorderedDecorator.
-Click on the + button at the bottom pane and select New Operation... from the popup menu.
+10. We need several operations for additional behaviors in BorderedShape.
+Click the + button in the bottom pane and select New Operation... from the popup menu.

 new oper

-11. In the Operation Specification dialog box, enter RenderBorder as operation name.
+11. In the Operation Specification dialog box, enter RenderBorder as the operation name.
 Click OK to confirm.

 render border

-12. Click OK to apply the pattern to diagram.
+12. Click OK to apply the pattern to the diagram.
 This is the final diagram:

 result